opreabogdan1/Proiect-practic-TM/README.md

 #### Exit criteria:

 - All test cases have been executed;
-- The number of unresolved bugs is insignificant or have low priority;
+- The number of unresolved bugs is insignificant or has low priority;
-- All resolved bugs have been re-tested and closed by QA team;
+- All resolved bugs have been re-tested and closed by the QA team;
 - Deadline was reached;
 - No detected major risks remained un-mitigated.